SLT-World/SLBr/README.md

 - [ ] Extension/Plug-in/Add-on support
 - [ ] Full WebGL support

+# Run the source code
+**Setup**

+If you haven't installed visual studio (NOT VISUAL STUDIO CODE), install it.

+After that, download the project as a ZIP file from Github.

+Unzip the file, find the solution file and open it.

+Tada, now you can change the code the way you like and contribute some features to SLBr!

+**The class "SECRETS" is missing**

+The SECRETS file is removed as it contains the API Keys of SLT's SLBr.
+To fix it, either remove the line of code that is causing the error, which will remove support for SafeBrowsing, Google Sign-ins and Geolocation.
+Or, generate a new C# class called "SECRETS", have string variables named "GOOGLE_API_KEY", "GOOGLE_DEFAULT_CLIENT_ID", "GOOGLE_DEFAULT_CLIENT_SECRET".

 # Questions
 **What is the UI system that is used to create SLBr?**